 This Final rule is effective September 13, 2005.Start Further Info

 Gary Rolf, AAL-538G, Federal Aviation Administration, 222 West 7th Avenue, Box 14, Anchorage, AK 99513-7587; telephone number (907) 271-5898; fax: (907) 271-2850; e-mail: email@example.com.
 Internet address: http://www.alaska.faa.gov/at.End Further Info End Preamble Start Supplemental Information

-This amendment to 14 CFR part 71 revises Class E airspace at the Prospect Creek Airport, Alaska.
-This Class E airspace is revised to accommodate aircraft executing new and amended instrument procedures, and will be depicted on aeronautical charts for pilot reference.
-The intended effect of this rule is to provide adequate controlled airspace for Instrument Flight Rules (IFR) operations at the Prospect Creek Airport, Prospect Creek, Alaska.
+This amendment to 14 CFR part 71 revises Class E airspace at Prospect Creek, Alaska.
+This Class E airspace is revised to accommodate aircraft executing SIAPs at the airport and will be depicted on aeronautical charts for pilot reference.
+The intended effect of this rule is to provide adequate controlled airspace for Instrument Flight Rule (IFR) operations at Prospect Creek Airport, Prospect Creek, Alaska.

 List of Subjects in 14 CFR Part 71End List of Subjects

 In consideration of the foregoing, the Federal Aviation Administration amendsEnd Amendment Part Start Part